AdamHickey00/rental-guidelines/index.md

 After approval and before occupancy will be granted, you must:

-- Supply all the required move-in funds, including the security deposit, first month’s rent, and any other additional deposits and fees,
+- Supply all the required move-in funds, including the security deposit, first month’s rent, and any other additional deposits and fees
-- Switch over all tenant paid utilities into your name,
+- Switch over all tenant paid utilities into your name
-- Provide proof of renter's insurance of at least $100,000, and
+- Provide proof of renter's insurance of at least $100,000
-- Execute a lease that will be signed by all parties.
+- Execute a lease that will be signed by all parties